 The summer version of Honors Chemistry provides a fast-paced, in-depth and integrated study of introductory concepts that will earn students a full-year science credit.
 Students are challenged to reason about chemical phenomena from both conceptual and quantitative perspectives.
 As their fund of chemical knowledge grows through the course, students will be challenged to deal with problems that draw on multiple areas of chemistry.
-The laboratory component of the course provides students the opportunity to experience chemical phenomena first-hand, apply their problem-solving skills, and extend their knowledge.
-Some of these labs will be done at home with a kit of safe household chemicals, some will be online simulations, and some will be based on video captures of lab activities.
-Successful candidates for this class are intrinsically motivated, self-directed learners who enjoy a challenging, fast-paced approach to science, will have earned at least an A- in Physics 9 (or another freshman science class if new to Hawken), and will have earned at least an A- in Algebra 1.
-If there is a question about placement, the student’s 9th grade science teacher will be consulted.
-Upon successful completion of this course, students will be well-prepared for the SAT II in chemistry as well as future AP-level classes in science.
-Students may expect 5-6 hours of total time per day, beginning at 9:00 am, consisting of whole-class, group and individual Zoom sessions with the teacher; individual reading, practice, and guided inquiry activities; and additional homework per night as needed.
+The laboratory component of the course provides students the opportunity to experience chemical phenomena first-hand, apply their problem-solving skills and extend their knowledge.
+Some of these labs will be done at home with a kit of safe, household chemicals, some will be online simulations, and some will be based on video captures of lab activities.
+Successful candidates for this class are intrinsically motivated, self-directed learners who enjoy a challenging, fast-paced approach to science, and will have earned at least an A- in Physics 9 (or another freshman science class if new to Hawken) and at least an A- in Algebra 1.
+Hawken students must have permission from the Science Department Chair

 prior to taking this course for academic credit